ChargePi/ChargePi-go/ReadMe.md

   components to create a charging station that suits your needs.
 You can also write custom drivers for currently unsupported hardware.
 We are always looking for contributors to add support for new hardware components.
 - **Modular** - ChargePi is modular, allowing you to add or remove components as needed, based on your use case.
-You can easily add new hardware components or functionalities to your charging station.
+You can add new hardware components or functionality to your charging station.
 - **API** - ChargePi comes with an API that allows you to integrate it with other systems or implement custom functionality.

 ## Roadmap

 - **OCPP 1.6 Extension** - Security extension for OCPP 1.6, which adds additional security features to the protocol.
+- **OCPP 2.0.1 Support** - Support for OCPP 2.0.1.
-- **OCPP 2.0.1 Support** - Support for OCPP 2.0.1, the latest version of the OCPP protocol.
+- **OCPP 2.1 Support** - Support for OCPP 2.1, the latest version of the OCPP protocol.
-- **Simulator** - ChargePi offers a simulator mode, which allows you to simulate events such as charging, stopping charging, and RFID authentication.
-Mostly used for testing purposes.
+- **Simulator** - Simulate events such as charging, stopping charging, and RFID authentication.
+Useful for backend testing and development and compliance checks.
 - **Demo mode** - a functional charging station that can be used for demonstration purposes, runs with emulated hardware.
 - **Smart charging** - Smart charging functionality, which allows you to optimize the charging process based on factors such as energy prices, grid load, and user preferences.
-- **Customizable UI** - ChargePi comes with a customizable UI that allows you to easily manage your charging station.
+- **Customizable UI** - Plans to create a customizable user interface that allows you to change the look and feel of the charging station.
+This will allow you to create a unique charging station that suits your needs.
+- **OCMF** - OCMF uses signed meter values to ensure that the data is tamper-proof and can be used for billing purposes.

 ## 🔌 Hardware support